iulian4ik/thinkster-django-angular-tutorial/chapter07.md

 1. We use the `ng-cloak` directive to prevent flashing since this directive will be used on the first page loaded.
 2. We will need to create a `post` directive for rendering each individual post.
-3. If no thoughts are present, we render a message informing the user.
+3. If no posts are present, we render a message informing the user.

 ## Making a directive for displaying a single Post
 In the template for the posts directive, we use another directive called `post`.
 Let's create that.